Day 1: Depart US

 Fun Fact: The 230-foot-tall Koutoubia Mosque tower isn’t just Marrakech’s most symbolic landmark.
 Five times a day, the call to prayer, or “adhan,” rings from the tower as the predominantly Muslim population pauses to worship.
 Legend has it that the original mosque wasn’t properly alligned with Mecca, and had to be rebuilt by the Sultan Yocoub el-Mansour in the 12th century.

-Day 13 October 25, Essaouira
+Day 13: Essaouira

 We have a morning departure to the coastal town of Essaouira.
 The former pirate’s lair of Essaouira, is one of Morocco’s most attractive coastal cities.
 Portuguese, Berber and French battlements encircle the maze of narrow lanes with tiny cafes looking out onto small squares.
 Two of the fortresses look out over the ocean, and on an offshore island stands another, even larger castle.
 As befits a seaport, the pace of life is more relaxed here, and the whitewashed streets lend a truly Mediterranean air to the city.
 Enjoy your afternoon without a fixed schedule, get a coffee or tea, relax and take in the sites.
+(B)

-Day 14: October 26, Essaouira
+Day 14: Essaouira

 We recommend a stroll around the lively old port that is full of color and interest.
 The early morning is the best time – when fishermen can be seen bringing in their catch or mending their nets.
 The harbor was once the lair of pirates who sailed out to plunder richly laden ships that passed along the coast; after all, this was the main trade route round the Cape of Good Hope to Western Europe.
 It later became a free port, and it was at this point it developed a small international community of merchants.
 The cosmopolitan mixture of different influences makes it a wonderful place to explore – and it is full of visual surprises.
 Take a leisurely stroll along the ramparts; visit the little workshops that specialize in ornate inlaid work using thuya wood – a local conifer, although it should be pointed out that the thuya tree is fast becoming endangered from over exploitation.
 The low-key markets and twisting backstreets of the medina are fantastic and for those wanting a bit more space, there is a long sweeping beach on which to stretch your legs.
 (B)

-Fun Fact: if you are a “Game of Thrones” fan, you will recognize Essaouria as the backdrop from where Daenerys Targaryen purchased her army of Unsullied soldiers.
+Fun Fact: If you are a “Game of Thrones” fan, you will recognize Essaouria as the backdrop from where Daenerys Targaryen purchased her army of Unsullied soldiers.

-Day 16: October 28, Essaouira – Cassablanca
+Day 16: Essaouira – Casablanca

 After breakfast we will drive from Essaouira to Casablanca via Safi and El Jadida, a road offering stunning views of the Atlantic.
 We’ll stop for lunch in Oualidia, a picturesque town known for its oysters.
 When we reach the city of El Jadida, we’ll have some time to walk in the old town that is UNESCO protected.
 We will visit the old cisterns that are the most famous sight in El Jadida and then transfer to your hotel in Casablanca.
+(B)

-- Spend the night at the Riad Sofitel with Breakfast.
+- Overnight at the Riad Sofitel

-Day 17: October 29, Transfer to the airport Depart for US
+Day 17: Depart to US

 Traditional 5 Star Luxury Accommodations For An Authentic Journey

 A Riad is a traditional Moroccan house or palace with an interior garden or courtyard.
-The word riad comes from the Arabian term for garden, “ryad”.
+The word riad comes from the Arabian term for garden, ryad.
 The ancient Roman city of Volubilis in Morocco is where riad architecture during the rule of the Idrisid Dynasty first appeared.

 - Al-Attarine Madrasa